 Secluded & Natural East Coast Beaches

-For the traveler who measures a vacation in moments of quiet contemplation, these east coast beaches offer sanctuaries of sand and sea.
-These are destinations where boardwalks give way to birdsong and the rhythm of the day is dictated by the tides.
+For the traveler who measures a vacation in moments of quiet contemplation, the Atlantic shore offers true sanctuaries of sand and sea.
+These destinations are where boardwalks and arcades give way to birdsong and protected maritime forests.
+They are the east coast beaches you choose when you want to disconnect from the noise and reconnect with the natural world.
+Here, the rhythm of the day is dictated by the tides, not a schedule of events.

 6. Assateague Island National Seashore, Maryland/Virginia – Wild Horses and Windswept Beauty